openstack/manila-specs/specs/queens/ensure-share.rst

 Work items
 ----------

-* Implement the core feature with functional tempest and scenario test coverage
+* Implement the core feature with unit tests
 * Convert all ensure_share() methods to ensure_shares()
 * Implement get_backend_info() in first party drivers.
 * Add documentation of this feature